-Changes in a student's schedule (Add or Drop) may be made during the first full week of classes without charge or penalty.
+Changes in a student's schedule (Add or Drop) may be made within 5 days from the start date of module (5 or 8 week courses) without charge or penalty.
 It is suggested that a course add be done prior to the first day of a course start date.
 Caution: Contact a financial aid representative prior to submitting a Drop/Add Form to inquire and fully understand the implications that a course schedule change might have to your expected financial award projection.

-In regards to the online courses, failure to log into a course and complete online activities within the first 4 weekdays from the course start date will result in an administrative drop from that course and any remaining online courses of that semester.
+In regards to the online courses, failure to log into a course and complete online activities within the first 8 days from the course start date will result in an administrative drop from that course.

-Students may voluntarily withdraw from a five week course with a "VWD" until the 14th day after the start date, or from an eight week course until the 25th day after the start date.
+Students may voluntarily withdraw from a five week course with a "VWD" until the 14th day after the course start date, or from an eight week course until the 25th day after the course start date.
 A "VWD" will show on a transcript and affect the SAP (Satisfactory Academic Progress) at the College, but it will not affect a student's GPA.
-The student will also be responsible for tuition and and fees.
+The student will also be responsible for tuition and fees.